milosimpson/milosimpson.github.io/_theSetup/thisBlog.md

 	It will then replace the list entry with the auto-generated html table of contents.
 {:/comment}

-* Sacrificial un-ordered list for the toc "macro" to bind to {:toc}
+1. Sacrificial uordered list for the toc "macro" to bind to {:toc}

 ---